lizbradley/PHETS/README.md

 ![perseistence rank function](docs/readme/PRF.png "PRF.png")

-Persistence rank functions are amenable to statistical analysis. `PRFstats.L2Classifier`, upon initialization, computes a mean PRF and variance from a set of training PRFs; subsequently, `L2Classifier.predict(PRF, k)` returns `True` if the L2 distance from `PRF` to the mean PRF is smaller than `k` times the variance. `PRFstats.L2ROCs` takes two pre-windowed `Trajectory`s, `traj1` and `traj2`, and partitions the windows roughly as follows:
+Persistence rank functions are amenable to statistical analysis. `PRFstats.DistanceClassifier`, upon initialization, computes a mean PRF and variance from a set of training PRFs; subsequently, `DistanceClassifier.predict(PRF, k)` returns `True` if the distance (L1 or L2) distance from `PRF` to the mean PRF is smaller than `k` times the standard deviation. `PRFstats.L2ROCs` takes two pre-windowed `Trajectory`s, `traj1` and `traj2`, and partitions the windows roughly as follows:
 ```
 windows1, windows2 = traj1.windows, = traj2.windows